School of Tourism and Hotel Management

 Ects

-WEEKLY JOB EXPERIENCE IV
+WEEKLY JOB EXPERIENCE IN GASTRONOMY-IV

 Course code